rodrigoborba/spock-test-lab/README.md

 # spock-test-lab
-Sample project with Spock and JDK 8
+Sample project with Spock and Groovy and JDK 8